-How long does it take to complete the reading specialist program?
+How long does it take to complete the literacy program at TCNJ?

 That depends on whether you want to attend full, half, or part time.
-The course can be completed in as few as two years or as many as five.
+Programs can be completed in as few as two years or as many as five.

 I have taken graduate credits in related reading courses at another institution.
 How many credits may I transfer?